GeoStudios/Centurion/README.md

 ## Contributions

-If you want to contribute to this repository, you can make a pull request.
-We have lots of classes and files that can be enhanced so much, and also have so much potential.

-If you are optimizing some sort of class, add your list to the @author in the class description. <br>
-If you are adding a new class, add a description of what that file does.
-And your name if you want to be credited. <br>
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

+If you want to contribute and dont know what to add, check the TODO's, issue reports and new pushes to see if there are errors to repair and or add.

-If you really want to contribute, add something you think should be inside, if you want to be a project lead for a topic, contact M4x(M4ximumpizza#4712) on discord.
+If you want to be a project lead for a topic, contact M4x(M4ximumpizza#4712) on discord.
 There are plenty of stuff to add.

-## Devlopers
+## Developers

 [M4ximumpizza](https://github.com/M4ximumPizza) is the Project Director. </br>
 [KaranpreetRaja](https://github.com/KaranpreetRaja) is the secondary dev on this project

-## Installation

-Download the Version Jar you want, then put it into any external library inside your code editor.
-(It will soon be an installable JDK for the user).

 ### License